Healthcare

 Home Health Aide Salary Overview

-The Home Health Aide is a sought-after profession in the United States with a median annual salary of $33,530.
-Compensation typically ranges from $26,800 for entry-level positions to $40,200 for experienced professionals in high-demand markets.
+The Home Health Aide is one of the most important roles in the Healthcare sector of the US economy in 2026.
+With a median annual salary of $33,530, compensation for this position ranges from $26,800 at the entry level to $40,200 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Home Health Aide in the US earns between $26,800 and $40,200 per year, with a median of $33,530.